 Of course, it’s entirely possible that during such a meeting one of the teams will realize that the partnership might simply not work for whatever reason.
 It’s much better to learn that now than two months into the development process, and it’s easier to find that out during an actual meeting.

-Let’s meet again anytime we feel it’s necessary for the process
+Let’s meet again anytime we feel it’s necessary for the process of software development

 The initial meeting shouldn’t be just a one-off.
 In every project, some phases require brainstorming, a quick back and forth, and simultaneous cooperation between many people.
 Nearshoring allows teams to make a quick decision - let’s not waste any time, book the first flight tomorrow and deal with the process efficiently.
 During our project with Kyoto, we’ve decided to spend the last three days of the first sprint in Oslo, working on-site with our client, presenting our progress, and planning the next phase.
 We’ve repeated it several times during the project.
 Thanks to those meetings, we’ve been able to continually deliver results in line with the project’s initial vision.